As an Amazon Associate, BE Family Travel earns from qualifying purchases. Learn More

 14. The best travel toys for a baby road trip

 A baby’s attention span is short.
-It’s a good idea to pack a selection of travel toys for a baby.
+It’s a good idea to pack a selection of travel toys for a baby (see also, ‘How to Pack Formula For Air Travel‘).
 Having different travel activities for your child to switch between will make the family road trip more bearable for you and your child!
 It’s important to adjust your expectation of what will happen during a road trip with a baby.
 It will be quite different than traveling before you had kids.
 If your baby is awake then the job of a new parent is to entertain that tiny human until you reach your destination!

 What are the best travel toys for a baby?
 Bring a selection of small hardback baby books and interactive books for your road trip with a baby.
 Other great travel activities for a baby include toys that are multi-sensory, stacking rings, link rings, an activity cube, rattles, and clips.
 Our most favorite baby travel toy is Sophie la giraffe, have you seen her?
 Bring a surprise toy or something new and exciting that you can introduce mid-journey.
 See our review of the best travel toys for a baby or go here to purchase baby travel toys.